wso2/ETAC/outlooks/blockchain4integration_outlook.md

 Let’s first consider a registry.
 With the proposed architecture, when a user issues a registry update (to add or modify an entry), the client records the change in the blockchain.
 If data in the update is large, the blockchain record may contain a link to the data and a hash value of the data.
 If data stored in the registry needs to be amended, the registry client adds a new record to the blockchain with amended information.

 In the diagram above, each user has a registry client running in the local machine (e.g. laptop or phone).
 Each registry client reads the update records from the blockchain, verifies the update data against the hash included in the records, and reconstructs the most current view of records from updates.
 For example, by reading blockchain records about APIs, their additions, amendments, and removals, the registry client can create a view that shows current APIs included in the registry.
-To avoid having to read and verify all records every time the registry is used, clients might store data it in a database and index it.
+To avoid having to read and verify all records every time the registry is used, clients might store data in a database and index it.
 The client should periodically check the blockchain and update the registry.

 Blockchain works well as a "service marketplace," since the same service may be sold many times.
 However, due to performance limitations, blockchain-based marketplaces are not suitable for items that can be sold only once.

 To illustrate, the functionality of a blockchain-based registry, let’s look at when Alice wants to subscribe to "weather news service” in the blockchain marketplace.
 When she submits her request, the registry creates credentials for the service and shares it with Alice.
 The payment may happen in one of several ways: using Bitcoins, via a smart contract where payments are made on a time basis, or by some out-of-bound means.

-Architecture Pattern for Smart Contracts and Managed Things Under this pattern we consider two cases.
+###Architecture Pattern for Smart Contracts and Managed Things

+Under this pattern we consider two cases.
 First consider smart contracts and the second consider a common special case of smart contracts: “Managed Things”.

 #### Smart Contracts Pattern

 **Context:** Multiple users want to abide by a contract, described as an executable program.
-Contract undergoes state transactions as conditions defined in the contract changes and at a given time, everyone can agree on the current status of the contract.
+Contract undergoes state transitions as per conditions defined in the contract, and at a given time, everyone can agree on the current status of the contract.

 **Forces:** need implement a environment where a single rouge user or few users can’t significantly affect the system.

 **Solution:** Smart contacts are part of blockchain technologies and supported by blockchain implementations, such as Ethereum.
 Contract is described using a smart contract language and distributed to all participants.
-As conditions defined in the contract changes, each participant executes the contract and record the current status in the blockchain using the consensus algorithm.
+As conditions defined in the contract changes, each participant executes the contract and records the current status in the blockchain using the consensus algorithm.

 #### Managed Things Pattern

 **Context:** We need to track the ownership of real world smart things.
 Here smart things are real world objects that are capable of running computing logic within them.
 Owner is allowed to control and perform actions on the real world things.
 Also owner may transfer his ownership to someone else.

-**Forces:** need implement a environment where a single rouge user or few users can’t significantly affect the system.
+**Forces:** need implement an environment where a single rouge user or few users can’t significantly affect the system.

 **Solution:** Following describes the implementation of the pattern using Car as the managed thing as an example.